ClairBerlin/managair/Readme.md

 - as a [Swagger-UI](https://swagger.io/tools/swagger-ui/) web page at `/api/v1/schema/swagger-ui`
 - and as a [ReDoc](https://github.com/Redocly/redoc) web page at `/api/v1/schema/redoc`

 If you make changes to the API, you need to re-generate the corresponding OpenAPI description file.
-To do so, execute `python3 manage.py spectacular --file schema.yaml`, or - if you run the _Clair Stack_ atop inside docker swarm:

-`manage-py.sh spectacular --file schema.yaml`
+To do so, execute `python3 manage.py spectacular --file schema.yaml`, or - if you run the _Clair Stack_ atop inside docker swarm: `manage-py.sh <env> spectacular --file schema.yaml`.

 The `schema.yaml` should end up in the project's root folder, from where `docker build` will correctly package it.